 Benjamin Henry Latrobe, “Greenspring, home of William Ludwell Lee, James City County, Virginia,” n.d.

 Anonymous, Surveyor’s plat of the courthouse and adjacent land in Charles County, MD, 1697.
+Fence is the zigzag line running vertically in center.

 Anonymous, “Fairhill, The Seat of Isaac Norris Esq.,” 18th century.